 8. The Bullmastiff

-The Bullmastiff or English Mastiff is a giant dog breed that is actually quite easygoing and sweet.
+The Bullmastiff or English Mastiff is a giant breed dog that is actually quite easygoing and sweet, despite its effectiveness at dog fighting.
 The Bullmastiff was developed to assist gamekeepers in England in catching poachers.
 The Bullmastiff would silently sneak up on poachers and then alert gamekeepers to potential poachers in the area.
 They would actually knock down the poacher and hold him until the gamekeeper could get to the scene.

 The Bullmastiff is a dog that rarely barks and is usually reserved.
 They are very territorial and protective.
 They are excellent with children.
-Although the Bullmastiff can be taught to attack on command, they rarely if ever show aggression toward humans.
+Although the Bullmastiff can be taught to attack on command quite easily thanks to their genetic inclination towards being driven in dog fights, they rarely if ever show aggression toward humans on their own.

 9. The Fila Brasileiro

 This mastiff-type dog is much like the Bullmastiff in personality.
-He is a large breed dog originating in Brazil, and he will subdue would-be intruders on one’s property and hold the perpetrator until his owner can intervene.
+It is a large breed dog originating in Brazil, and will subdue would-be intruders on one’s property and hold the perpetrator until its owner can intervene.
+Its gigantic size made it just as effective at dog fighting as it is at guarding the home.

 10. The Japanese Tosa

-The Japanese Tosa is one of the original Japanese fighting breed dogs that have a somewhat unwarranted negative reputation.
-In fact, the breed has been banned in places such as the United Kingdom, Norway, Turkey, New Zealand, and Denmark.
+The Japanese Tosa is one of the original Japanese dog fighting breeds that have a somewhat unwarranted negative reputation.
+In fact, this fighting dog breed has been banned in places such as the United Kingdom, Norway, Turkey, New Zealand, and Denmark.

 Australia has also banned the breed within the borders of its country, and many insurance companies will not insure a property where a Tosa is kept.